tomjoht/learnapidoc/_docs/api_doc_survey/survey_automating_api_docs.md

 I'm not sure why he backpeddles on some of the earlier ratings and seems to give an "it depends" kind of conclusion, but his reviews are definitely helpful nonetheless.

-By the way, some of the tools he reviews use RAML (RESTful API Modeling Language), which is a simpler alternative to the Swagger specification.
+By the way, some of the tools he reviews use RAML (RESTful API Modeling Language), which is a simpler alternative to the OpenAPI specification.
 Other tools not reviewed but also prominent include Enunciate and Mashery I/O Docs.

 One reason Swagger may be more popular is that unlike Mashape, you aren't locked into a cloud platform.
 Mashape has a directory of APIs in a marketplace available on the general web so they're easy to consume.
 I think in many cases, technical writers may be working on private APIs behind firewalls.